farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Character Creation

 Characters are defined by descriptive traits called `details`.
+These highlight who the characters are, and what is important about them.
+Those details are also used as a guide to know the different narrative liberties that a character has.

 When creating a new character, write down their: